hathibelagal-dev/instantpolyglot/docs/eng/Luxembourgish.md

 ## Aspect and Aktionsart

-While Luxembourgish doesn't have a fully developed aspect system like Slavic languages, it does use various means to express aspectual distinctions:
+While Luxembourgish doesn’t have a fully developed aspect system like Slavic languages, it does use various means to express aspectual distinctions:

 1. Periphrastic constructions:
    **Ech sinn am Liesen.** (I am reading.)